Three expert panellists discuss practical steps to managing mental health in Australian workplaces.

-Complementing the new national guide on work-related psychological health and safety, this panel discussion features some of the world’s leading voices on WHS and mental health.
+Complementing the national guide on work-related psychological health and safety, this panel discussion features some of the world’s leading voices on WHS and mental health.
 Together, they outline some practical steps and insights, focussing on the critical issues and practical, effective ideas to help you build a mentally healthy workplace.
-The experts discuss ways to prevent and manage mental health at work, including in small business; how to identify psychological hazards; how to tailor effective evidence-based mental health programs, and; the importance of effective leadership.
+The experts discuss ways to prevent and manage mental health at work, including in small business; how to identify psychosocial hazards; how to tailor effective evidence-based mental health programs, and; the importance of effective leadership.

 Who is this seminar for?